iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.phe.couchto5K 2 reviews"/>
 </p>

+> Is there any settings to stop the app from not working when the phone screen is off?<br> :date: __2021-04-26 10:30:31__

 > This is an excellent programme that gets you running and in much better shape.
 I have completed the full programme twice now.
 The biggest flaw is that there is no follow-on plan.
 So after couch-to-5k I did 5k-to-couch!
 Update: reducing to 2 stars because regrettably the excellent trainer Michael Johnson is being removed.
-Why??<br> :date: __2021-04-17 12:35:30__
+Update2: thank you for the reply.
+Please add a trainer like Michael who is minimalist and has gravitas.<br> :date: __2021-04-23 12:00:39__

+> Can confirm on my Pixel 3 phone runs will only work when Lice Captioning is on.
+Timer won't count down so cant do runs without it on.
+Strange Even after recent update.
+Still doing it<br> :date: __2021-04-21 16:40:03__

 > So far I have seen my fitness build using the program however the app is quite buggy.
 The most annoying bug is that once I have hit start run if I switch to a different app e.g. music player, the audio continues but the timer within the app stops completely meaning at the end of my run I have to skip through the whole process because if I start it again then I get 2 sets of trainer audio at different times.<br> :date: __2021-04-14 12:23:00__